 Because so many of the venues had bad pianos, if they had any pianos at all, Edwards taught himself the ukulele because it was the cheapest instrument in the music shop.

-These are just a few of the many talented ukulele players who have used their music to help share their music through the Ukulele.
+These are just a few of the many talented ukulele players who have used their music to help share their music through the instrument.

-In recent years it’s been experiencing a resurgence in popularity and is now one of the fastest-growing instruments that people are learning.
+In recent years, the ukulele has been experiencing a resurgence in popularity and is now one of the fastest-growing instruments that people are learning.